MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-goals.md

 You'll get a number of options:
 * **Quick check-in**: Allows you to check in a value for the current date and to update goal status.
 Quick check-in is not available for goals with connected reports.
 * **New check-in**: Allows you to check in a value for a date you choose, update goal status, and also add a note if you want to.
 * **Connected report (current)**: Opens the report that is connected to the goal’s “current” value.
+You'll only see this option if the goal's current value is connected to a report.
-The goal’s “target” value may be connected to a different report.
-This option is only available if the goal is connected to a report.
+* **Connected report (target)**: Opens the report that is connected to the goal’s “target” value.
+You'll only see this option if the goal's target value is connected to a report.

 ## Scorecards

 Goals are created in scorecards.
 A scorecard is where colleagues can can keep track of a set of goals.
+Goals and scorecards are [created in the Power BI service](../../create-reports/service-goals-create.md), but you can monitor and stay on top of them in the mobile app.

 A scorecard has a summary that shows the number of goals in the scorecard and the number of goals in each status followed by a list of all the goals.